raghavendra7299/EE532L-PA03/README.md

 The target variable is a binary variable indicating whether a patient has diabetes or not.
 It takes the values 0 (no diabetes) or 1 (diabetes).
 Now your goal is to build a feed forward neural network from scratch to accurately classify individuals as diabetic or non-diabetic based on the given attributes.

 ## About (pa03_b.ipynb)
 The PneumoniaMNIST consists of 5,856 pediatric chest X-Ray images.
 The task is binary-class classification of pneumonia against normal.
 The #Training/ Validation/Test is 4,708/524/624.
-The source images are gray-scale, and their sizes are (384–2,916) × (127–2,713).
 Image size is 1 × 28 × 28.

 The target variable is a binary variable indicating whether a patient has pneumonia or not.
 Now your goal is to build a feed forward neural network using tensorflow to accurately classify.